jameda-telemedicine/jitsi-tests/README.md

 - `provider`: provider of the browser (should match the name of one of the provider)
   - type: `string`
   - required: `yes`
-- `constraints`: contraints for the browser (OS, version, …)
+- `capabilities`: capabilities required for the browser (OS, version, …)
   - type: `object`
   - required: `false`

-Constraints are not supported for the moment.